Symmetry Breaking of Current Response in Disordered Exclusion Processes: Conclusion

-{\em Conclusion.}---We have investigated how environmental heterogeneity affects the bias-reversal symmetry of the current in the ASEP.
-We showed that when the bond-bias ratio $p_i(\varepsilon)/q_{i+1}(\varepsilon)$ is uniform across all bonds, the bias-reversal symmetry holds, and in this case it is strictly equivalent to the current-density symmetry.
+We have established how environmental heterogeneity affects the bias-reversal symmetry of the current in the ASEP.
+We showed that when the bond-bias ratio $p_i(\varepsilon)/q_{i+1}(\varepsilon)$ is uniform across all bonds, the bias-reversal symmetry holds, and in this case it is strictly equivalent to the particle-hole symmetry.
 Conversely, when the ratio varies across bonds, this equivalence breaks down and at least one of the two symmetries is violated.
 To substantiate these statements, we have considered the ASEP on a quenched random energy landscape as a concrete model.
-When particles follow the QBM, we have analytically derived the current up to fourth order in $\varepsilon$ and confirmed that both the bias-reversal and current-density symmetries hold.
+When particles follow the QBM, we have obtained the approximate expression for the current up to fourth order in $\varepsilon$ and found results consistent with both the bias-reversal and particle-hole symmetries.
 For a single particle system in the QTM, the bias-reversal symmetry holds, whereas for the ASEP in the QTM, it is violated.
 This violation arises from the interplay between the heterogeneous environment and many-body interactions.

-Our framework provides a unified criterion that specifies when environmental heterogeneity preserves, and when it breaks, nonequilibrium transport symmetries.
-Our theoretical predictions can be tested in colloidal systems where random energy landscapes are created by light fields~\cite{C2SM07102A} and are directly relevant to transport in biological ion channels and nanochannels used for drug delivery~\cite{Yang:2010aa,Zhao:2018aa}.
+Our framework provides a unified criterion that specifies when environmental heterogeneity preserves, and when it breaks, nonequilibrium transport symmetries in disordered exclusion processes.
+Our theoretical predictions can be tested in colloidal systems where random energy landscapes are created by light fields~\cite{C2SM07102A} and they provide insight into transport in biological ion channels and nanochannels used for drug delivery~\cite{Yang:2010aa,Zhao:2018aa}.
 In particular, our findings shed light on weak rectification observed in biological ion channels, where transport proceeds through highly heterogeneous, narrow single-file channels.
-The mechanism uncovered here---environmental heterogeneity combined with interaction-induced clogging---provides a general explanation for direction-dependent currents in single-file transport through narrow biological and artificial pores.
+The mechanism uncovered here---environmental heterogeneity combined with interaction-induced clogging---offers a mechanism for direction-dependent currents in single-file transport through narrow biological and artificial pores.